Mohanassir/pig_dice/README.md

 ##  DESCRIPTION

-Basically this is a pig dice game between two players and below are the conditions for playing the game -Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":
+-Basically this is a pig dice game between two players and below are the conditions for playing the game -Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":

 -If the player rolls a 1, they score nothing and it becomes the next player's turn.